analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 ---
 layout: post
-title: "Data Storage Formats"
+title: "The Genealogy of Data"
 categories: databases data
 author:
 - Andrei Radulescu-Banu
 ---

-In this sequence of posts, we will survey data storage formats, and data management.
+In this post, we will survey data storage formats, and data management.
 The questions we will be asking are
 - How and where the data is store
 - Ways in which it is accessed
 - Transformations it undergoes